blakeblackshear/frigate/docs/docs/integrations/api.md

 ### `GET /api/<camera_name>/<label>/thumbnail.jpg`

-Returns the thumbnail from the latest event for the given camera and label combo.
+Returns the thumbnail from the latest tracked object for the given camera and label combo.
 Using `any` as the label will return the latest thumbnail regardless of type.

 ### `GET /api/<camera_name>/<label>/clip.mp4`

-Returns the clip from the latest event for the given camera and label combo.
+Returns the clip from the latest tracked object for the given camera and label combo.
 Using `any` as the label will return the latest clip regardless of type.

 ### `GET /api/<camera_name>/<label>/snapshot.jpg`

-Returns the snapshot image from the latest event for the given camera and label combo.
+Returns the snapshot image from the latest tracked object for the given camera and label combo.
 Using `any` as the label will return the latest thumbnail regardless of type.

 ### `GET /api/<camera_name>/grid.jpg`